tolauwae/phd-thesis/src/foundations/foundations.typ

 // todo say something about abstraction being a value In the simply typed version, each expression is assigned a type, and functions are given types that describe the kinds of inputs they accept and outputs they produce.

-== A tiny remote debugger for #stlc
+== #remotedbg: A tiny remote debugger for #stlc

 We start by defining the syntax of a tiny remote debugger for #stlc with booleans and natural numbers, defined as peano numbers @peano91:sul @kennedy74:peanos.
 The complete set of syntax, evaluation, and typing rules for booleans and natural numbers for #stlc can be found in @app:stlc.
-We start with a simple remote debugger, because the debuggers we discuss in this dissertation are each debuggers for distributed systems, and therefore remote debuggers of a kind.
+Because the debuggers we discuss in this dissertation are each debuggers for distributed systems, and therefore remote debuggers of a kind, we start with a simple remote debugger.
 However, the easiest way to define such a debugger is to start from a local debugger, and simply add a messaging system on top of it.//---which is the way in which we will present the debugger in this section.

 #semantics(
-    [*Remote debugger semantics #remotedbg.* The syntax and evaluation rules for a simple remote debugger ($dbgarrow$) for the simply typed lambda calculus #stlc with natural numbers and booleans, defined over the local operations (#oparrow).], [#debugger],
+    [*Remote debugger semantics #remotedbg.* The syntax and evaluation rules for a simple remote debugger ($dbgarrow$) for the simply typed lambda calculus #stlc with natural numbers and booleans, defined over the internal operations (#oparrow).], [#debugger],
     "fig:stlc.debugger")